Typically around 1-2 hours for a 3-bed semi. Complex properties with more bedrooms and extensions will take longer.

 It depends on the purpose of the EPC - whether for sale or rental.
 A professional EPC is an examination of the current energy efficiency and the effect on the environment.
 So the results of the assessment are based on the current levels of insulation and heating system.
 Where an issue may arise is if the EPC is not come within the required E - A bands for the Minimum Energy Efficiency Standards (MEES) for rental purposes.
 That means EPCs within the G - F bands will require some improvements to raise the 'band' rating up to a minimum of E. This is not a requirement for selling your home.

 It is not a legal requirement to be present, however, it is highly recommended and more desirable that you are.
 In addition to security and health & safety issues, the inspector may ask you for some information relating to your property.
 If you are unable to be present, then a responsible adult or agent may be present, but not any persons under the age of 16 on their own.

 Yes, unless the lease has less than 21 years to run.

 Yes, you do.
 Q. I am having a new home built / I am having a new extension.
 Can you produce the EPC for this?
-A. Yes I can.
+A. Yes we can.
 You need to use an On Construction Energy Assessor.
-I provide you with further details on the SAP EPC section of the website.
-Q. Do you produce EPC's for commercial premises?
-A. Yes I do.
+We provide you with further details on the SAP EPC section of the website.
+Q. Do you produce EPCs for commercial premises?
+A. Yes we do.
 You need to use a Non Domestic Energy Assessor for this.
-I provide futher details on this on the Commercial Energy Assessment section of the website.
+We provide further details on this on the Commercial Energy Assessment section of the website.